Russians split over Israel-Palestine conflict as Muscovites adorn both embassies with flowers

 Russia may currently be fighting its own war in Ukraine, but all eyes in Moscow are on Israel’s impending ground offensive into the Gaza Strip following Hamas’ coordinated surprise offensive on October 7.

-Hamas' recent attack, widely condemned by much of the world as an act of terrorism, has generated a nuanced response from the Kremlin, which has historically maintained close ties with leaders from both Palestine and Israel.
+Hamas' recent attack, widely condemned by much of the world as an act of terrorism, has generated a nuanced response from the Kremlin, which has maintained close ties with leaders from both Palestine and Israel.
 During a meeting of the Commonwealth of Independent States on October 11, President Vladimir Putin refused to take sides, stating that “Israel.. has the right to defend itself,” while expressing support for the United Nations' plan for a two-state solution, which entails the establishment of an independent Palestinian state with East Jerusalem as its capital.
 Putin also indicated the potential for Moscow to play a role in mediating a resolution to the ongoing conflict.

 For ordinary Russians, the escalated conflict between Israel and Palestine has seen the country split, with many supporting Israel’s right to defend itself, while others view backing Palestine as essential in the struggle against what they perceive as "settler colonialism" and for the protection of human life.